Introduction #

 The first step is to create a trigger resource using:

-G_RCB *gu_trigger_create(int IRQ_ID);
+G_RCB *gu_TriggerCreate(int IRQ_ID);

-The trigger is created and initilized with the following paramenters:Name Description IRQ_ID The IRQ_ID argument specifies the number of the hardware interrupt to associate with the trigger resource.
+The function creates a trigger resource.
+It accepts an IRQ_ID argument to allow associating the trigger resource with a hardware interrupt.The trigger is created and initilized with the following paramenters: IRQ_ID: The IRQ_ID argument specifies the number of the hardware interrupt to associate with the trigger resource.
 Setting this argument to -1 indicates that no association with a hardware interrupt is desired.

 A task is register to a trigger resource with the following function:

-G_INT32 gu_trigger_register_task(struct gs_tcb *ptcb, G_INT32 irq_nbr);
+G_INT32 gu_TriggerRegisterTask(struct gs_tcb *ptcb, G_INT32 irq_nbr);

-The task registration with the trigger resource is performed using the following parameters:Name Description ptcb This is a pointer to the GS_TCB structure of the task to be associated with the trigger resource. irq_nbr This is either the IRQ number of the hardware interrupt associated with the trigger or the pointer to the trigger resource returned by the gu_trigger_create function, cast to an integer (int).
+irq_nbr: This is either the IRQ number of the hardware interrupt associated with the trigger or the pointer to the trigger resource returned by the gu_TriggerCreate function, cast to an integer (int).

 Enabling a trigger resource #